Introduction to Data Visualization Tools

 plt.plot([1, 2, 3, 4], [1, 4, 9, 16])

-Look at the above line of code, instead of giving one array, we have two lists which becomes our X-axis and Y-axis.
-Here you can notice is, if our x-axis value is 2 it’s corresponding y-axis value is 4 i.e, y-axis values are the squares of x-axis values.
+Look at the above line of code, instead of giving one array, we have two lists which become our X-axis and Y-axis.
+Here you can notice is, if our x-axis value is 2 its corresponding y-axis value is 4 i.e, y-axis values are the squares of x-axis values.

-The moment you give this it will give a plot with grid embed on it as shown in screenshot 2
+The moment you give this it will give a plot with a grid embed on it.

 Now instead of line plot, We plot a different plot with a different example.